 Most parents bringing their child to a developmental optometrist for a full developmental vision exam were doing so because they were already at their wit’s end trying to figure out why their child was having so much trouble learning to read.
 Or, if the child could read reasonably well, he either tended to avoid reading or complained of headaches or fatigue when he read.
 I would estimate that well over 90% of the children brought to vision therapy departments have reading issues of some sort, and that most are found to have vision skills deficits that require vision therapy to correct.

 I asked the question in that particular way because people will admit to first grade being tough, whereas they won’t easily admit that they didn’t learn to read on schedule, especially if they still don’t read very well.
-I asked the parents of nearly 200 children that question.
+I asked the parents of over 200 children that question.